Critical MeMe

 Cars (2006)

-I had the same feeling during this film as I did when I watched The Incredibles -- yeah, it's good.
-But it's no Toy Story.
-It's sweet but there are zero surprises in the character development area...which, frankly, is as it should be in a movie like this.
+I had the same feeling during this film as I did when I watched The Incredibles -- yeah, it's good but it's no Toy Story.
+It's sweet but lacking any surprise in the character development area...which, frankly, is as it should be in a movie like this.

-Springfield is a Route 66 city and, so, I was especially touched by the storyline of how our go-go lifestyles are destroying our physical history.
+Springfield is a Route 66 city which made me especially susceptible to the storyline of how our go-go lifestyles are destroying our physical history.
 That, to me, was the most affecting part of the movie.
 I mean, talking cars are cute, but they pale in comparison to the truth of our decaying towns starving for visitors.

 B